seyfal/JavaFX_Keno/README.md

 ## Credits

-This project was created by [Your Name] for the CS 342 course at [Your University].
-Some code and design ideas were adapted from various online resources and examples.
+This project was created by Seyfal Sultanov and Name2 for the CS 342 course at University of Illinois at Chicago.